Faculty

 The current structure of the Department includes five research-teaching units:

-In the parametric evaluation of the Ministry of Science and Higher Education made on the basis of the evaluation of the results of scientific and research activities for 2014-2017, the department received a B category.
+In the parametric evaluation of the Ministry of Science and Higher Education made on the basis of the evaluation of the results of scientific and research activities for 2017-2021, the department received a A category.
 In recent years, faculty members have been recognized with numerous prestigious national and international awards.

 The Faculty of Chemical and Process Engineering at the Warsaw University of Technology is the leading faculty in Poland that conducts studies in chemical and process engineering.
 It has a strongly established, very good position and reputation in Europe and the world.
 The faculty conducts full-time studies: